Li Na: 2014: Australian Open champion and retirement

 Li started her 2014 season as the defending champion at the Shenzhen Open.
-She defeated wild-card and former world No. 2 Vera Zvonareva in the first round, Nadiia Kichenok in the second round, Monica Niculescu in the quarterfinals and Annika Beck in the semifinals to reach her first final of the year and setting up the second all-Chinese final in WTA history in the process, where she defeated Peng Shuai in straight sets to win her eighth career singles title.
+She defeated wildcard and former world No. 2 Vera Zvonareva in the first round, Nadiia Kichenok in the second round, Monica Niculescu in the quarterfinals and Annika Beck in the semifinals to reach her first final of the year and setting up the second all-Chinese final in WTA history in the process, where she defeated Peng Shuai in straight sets to win her eighth career singles title.
 This marked the first time in Li's career where she had successfully defended a title of any kind.

 At the Australian Open, Li competed as the fourth seed.
 She made quick work of current junior top-2 players Ana Konjuh and Belinda Bencic in the first two rounds.
-Having lost the first set against Lucie Šafářová, she fended off a match point when trailing 5–6 in the second before rebounding in the tiebreak and decisive set to avoid the upset.
-She then cruised past Ekaterina Makarova, Flavia Pennetta, and Eugenie Bouchard to reach her third Australian Open final, where she defeated first-time Grand Slam singles finalist and 20th seed Dominika Cibulková in straight sets to claim her first Australian Open title, thus becoming the first East Asian and Asian Australian Open champion and fourth woman to win the title after being match point down.
+Having lost the first set against Lucie Šafářová, she fended off a match point when trailing 5–6 in the second, before rebounding in the tiebreak and decisive set to avoid the upset.
+She then cruised past Ekaterina Makarova, Flavia Pennetta, and Eugenie Bouchard to reach her third Australian Open final in 4 years, where she defeated first-time major singles finalist and 20th seed, Dominika Cibulková, in straight sets to claim her first Australian Open title, thus becoming the first East Asian and Asian Australian Open champion and fourth woman to win the title after being match point down.

-Li extended her winning streak to thirteen consecutive matches by defeating Magdaléna Rybáriková in her opener at the Qatar Open.
+Li extended her winning streak to thirteen consecutive matches by defeating Magdaléna Rybáriková in her opener at the Qatar Ladies Open.
 She then suffered her first loss of the season to qualifier Petra Cetkovská in a tight three set contest in the third round.
-After the tournament, Li reached a new career high singles ranking of world No. 2.
+After the tournament, Li reached a new career-high singles ranking of world No. 2.

-Li's next scheduled event was the BNP Paribas Open, where she was unable to compete the previous year due to injury.
+Li's next scheduled event was the Indian Wells Open, where she was unable to compete the previous year due to injury.
 Seeded first at a Premier Mandatory event for the first time, she received a bye in the first round before registering straight set victories over countrywoman Zheng Jie, Karolína Plíšková and Aleksandra Wozniak en route to a quarterfinal clash with Dominika Cibulková, a rematch of the Australian Open final.
 Though Li committed 54 unforced errors, she prevailed in three sets and faced Flavia Pennetta in the semifinals.
 There, she was upset in straight sets by the 20th-seeded Italian and eventual champion.